You might be thinking about building your own home but are wondering how does construction financing work?

 - you can continue to keep it as interest only.

-This, however, depends on the lender and financing option you avail.
+Which option you choose depends on the lender and financing option you avail.